 How do you know what food is healthy?
 Do you read the nutrition facts looking for calories, sugar, or fat content?
 Do you look for government-approved labeling, certifying the item as organic or non-GMO?
 For most Americans, their understanding of what is “healthy food” comes straight from Uncle Sam’s food pyramid.

-First published in 1984, the USDA’s five food groups laid the foundation for the USDA Food Guide Pyramid.
+Born in 1984, the USDA’s five food groups laid the foundation for the USDA Food Guide Pyramid – first published in 1992 and revamped in 2005.
 In 2011, the USDA replaced the food pyramid, then known as MyPyramid, with MyPlate (1).
 Every five years, the USDA releases a new set of Dietary Guidelines, and for nearly 20 years, the food pyramid was the symbol of these guidelines.

 The USDA Dietary Guidelines feed the content of nutritional posters in schools nationwide, influence public school lunch programs, establish standards for food nutrition labels, inform nutritional health class curriculums, and guide doctors’ dietary recommendations to patients (2).

 With such broad influence, it’s no surprise that the USDA Dietary Guidelines often undergo careful scrutiny and have been quite controversial over the years.

 For example, throughout the late twentieth century, the USDA’s Food Pyramid made fat content the devil, pitting it as the cause of heart disease and cancer (3).
 However, many nutritionists and food scientists now paint a different picture, claiming that a diet rich in refined carbohydrates, often synonymous with the base of the Food Pyramid, brings more people to the hospital.

 We’re taught that healthy food is low in sugar and calories, that we need carbs from grains, calcium from milk, and protein from meat, but the reality of “healthy food” is much more complicated than it seems.